 As technology continues to get smaller, it’s only natural that our most-used gadgets have started to shrink, too.
 PiCO, a micro bottle opener, is a prime example.

 PiCO, made of titanium, is the smallest bottle opener on the market, according to its creators at Pangea Designs.
 The gadget has reeled in more than $96,000 on Kickstarter as of April 10, surpassing its $3,000 goal.
-With about 4,500 backers, it’s safe to say that there is a high demand for a bottle opener that easily fits into your pocket.
+With about 4,500 backers, it’s safe to say that there is a high demand for a

 “The inspiration for the PiCO came from a desire to utilize otherwise wasted material that remains between other titanium products we make,” PiCO’s creators write on its Kickstarter page.
 “Even at such a tiny scale however, we found that the PiCO is a surprisingly effective bottle opener!”